bar2sek/homelab/kubernetes/README.md

 - install/configure Ceph using [Rook](https://www.talos.dev/v1.0/kubernetes-guides/configuration/ceph-with-rook/)
 - install all keys and setup for clustering

 No Anisble or Pulumi for HW or VM configuration.
-Everything is done using CAPI and k8s.
+Everything is done using CAPI and k8s using YAML configs in Git.

 All gitOps based with CI/CD to deploy HW and software.
 Ceph storage and all k8s clusters on bare metal with PXE boot.